sfu-fas/coursys/instructions/PRODUCTION_SETUP.md

 Periodic tasks may double-fire while a new server is being configured.
 The `DO_IMPORTING_HERE` flag is meant to protect tasks that have side effects (e.g. send emails) or other critical tasks.
-It should be true in exactly one place.
+It should be `True` in exactly one place.

 It can be switched either before or after the web frontend, and may be a good chance to test a new server before sending users to it.

 ### Draining The Old Server's Celery Tasks